 This is the difference between journalism and activism in the practice of news coverage: activism narrows the focus.
 And so does postjournalism: it narrows the field for searching for scoops to the most donatable causes.
 For the sake of soliciting a larger audience in the conditions of polarization, each news organization needs to join the general debate.
 Journalists then search for tips and scoops within a very limited number of polarization-tested narratives.
 They all stick to the same magnet of the day from its opposite poles.

-The connection between polarization and discourse concentration is most visible in the US mainstream media, due in no small part to the media “obsession” with Trump.
+The connection between polarization and discourse concentration was most visible in the US mainstream media, due in no small part to the media “obsession” with Trump.
 In this environment of mutually induced polarization with regard to Trump, there is but a narrow set of major topics circulated in any given period across all the media.

 However, similar regularities should exist in any developed democracy at the same stage of media development.
 According to the concept of asymmetric polarization (Benkler, Faris & Roberts, 2018), the liberal and progressive pole of polarization is most likely to be presented by the mainstream old media, while the right conservative radical forces are most likely to be present in new media and on social media, and to a lesser extent on TV and radio.